jacomyal/sigma.js/plugins/sigma.layout.forceAtlas2/README.md

 **sigma.startForceAtlas2**

-Start or unpause the layout.
+Starts or unpauses the layout.
 It is possible to pass a configuration if this is the first time you start the layout.

 ```js
 sigmaInstance.startForceAtlas2(config);